Hyperasymptotic approximation to the top, bottom and charm pole mass: from lattice and physics

-Earlier direct determinations of $\bar \Lambda_{\rm PV}$ or $m_{\rm PV}$ can be found in \cite{Lee:2003hh,Lee:2005hf} to one order less than it is known at present.
+Earlier direct determinations of $\bar \Lambda_{\rm PV}$ or $m_{\rm PV}$ can be found in \cite{Lee:2003hh,Lee:2005hf}.
+The formulas are equivalent to those used here to one order less (using $N_P=N_{max}=2$).
+They also include less terms in the sum in \eq{rnas}.
 More recently, a determination of $\bar \Lambda$ has been obtained in \cite{Bazavov:2018omf} using lattice data.
-It was obtained in the MRS scheme \cite{Brambilla:2017hcq}.
-It can be transformed to the PV scheme using the relation (where we combine quadratically the error of $Z_m^{\MS}$ and $\Lambda_{\MS}$) \be \bar \Lambda_{\rm PV}-\bar \Lambda_{\rm MRS}=\cos(\pi b)\frac{4\pi \Gamma(-b)}{2^{1+b}\beta_0}Z_m^X\Lambda_X\Bigg|_{n_f=3}= -120(8)\; {\rm MeV} \,. \ee The prediction of \cite{Bazavov:2018omf} translates then to $\bar \Lambda_{\rm PV}=435(31)$, where we only include the error quoted in \cite{Bazavov:2018omf}.
+In this case the formulas are equivalent to those used here since $N_P=3$ (see Eq.
+(57) of Ref. \cite{HyperI}) except for the fact that the scale $\mu$ was always fixed equal to the heavy quark mass and that the mass was obtained in the MRS scheme \cite{Brambilla:2017hcq}.
+In this reference is also given the relation between the PV and the MRS mass.
+Using it we obtain (where we combine quadratically the error of $Z_m^{\MS}$ and $\Lambda_{\MS}$) \be \bar \Lambda_{\rm PV}-\bar \Lambda_{\rm MRS}=\cos(\pi b)\frac{4\pi \Gamma(-b)}{2^{1+b}\beta_0}Z_m^X\Lambda_X\Bigg|_{n_f=3}= -120(8)\; {\rm MeV} \,. \ee The prediction of \cite{Bazavov:2018omf} translates then to $\bar \Lambda_{\rm PV}=435(31)$, where we only include the error quoted in \cite{Bazavov:2018omf}.
 In particular, we do not include the error in \eq{difference}.
-Note that \eq{difference} gives a spurious ${\cal O}(\lQ)$ contribution, which vanishes in the PV prescription.
-Therefore, it amplifies the dependence of $\bar \Lambda_{\rm MRS}$ in $Z_m^X$, which is an object we only know approximately.
-As for the central values, there is a 40 MeV difference with the number given in \eq{LPVnumber}.
+Note that \eq{difference} scales like ${\cal O}(\lQ)$, whereas $\m\Omega_m$ scales like ${\cal O}(\sqrt{\alpha}\lQ)$.
+There is a 40 MeV difference with the number given in \eq{LPVnumber}.
 10 MeV can be understood because the value of $\m_b$ used in \cite{Bazavov:2018omf} is around 10 MeV bigger.
 Another 10 MeV can be understood by the inclusion of $1/m$ nonperturbative effects.
-The remaining 20 MeV difference are more difficult to identify, though they are well inside uncertanties.
-Leaving aside the different $\alpha$'s used, one source for extra differences is the value of $Z_m$.
+The remaining 20 MeV difference are more difficult to identify, though they are well inside uncertainties.
+Leaving aside the different $\alpha$'s used, another source of difference is the value of $Z_m$.
 The value used in \cite{Bazavov:2018omf} comes from \cite{Komijani:2017vep} (where the effect of scale variation was not included in the error analysis).
 This determination used a sum rule that is free of the leading pole mass renormalon.
 The possibility of using sum rules to determine the normalization of renormalons was first considered in \cite{Lee:1996yk}.
 For the determination of $Z_m$, sum rules were first used in \cite{Pineda:2001zq}.
 Later sum rule analyses can be found in \cite{Hoang:2017suc}.
 Alternatively one can use the ratio of the exact and asymptotic expression of the coefficients $r_n$ to determine $Z_m$ as in \cite{Bauer:2011ws,Bali:2013pla,Bali:2013qla,Ayala:2014yxa,Beneke:2016cbu}.
 For an extra discussion on this issue see \cite{Pineda:2017uby}.
 Finally, it is worth mentioning that $Z_m$ can be determined either from the static potential or from the pole mass (and its relatives).
 The only value of $Z_m$ that uses the static potential is from \cite{Ayala:2014yxa}.
 A preference for determinations of $Z_m$ from the static potential can be theoretically motivated, as they are less affected by subleading renormalons.
-There is no ultraviolet renormalons and the next infrared renormalon is located at $u=3/2$.
+There are no ultraviolet renormalons and the next infrared renormalon is located at $u=3/2$.
 On the other hand, the pole mass is expected to have renormalons at $|u|=1$.
-Only in the event that the there is no $u=1$ renormalon and the effect of the $u=-1$ renormalon is subleading both determinations would be on equal footing on theoretical grounds.
+Only in the event that there is no $u=1$ renormalon and the effect of the $u=-1$ renormalon is subleading both determinations would be on equal footing on theoretical grounds.
 In any case, irrespectively of this discussion, consistent numbers are obtained between different analyses.